JordanSpencerWu/old-website/_posts/book/2017/2017-03-04-the-obstacle-is-the-way.md

       <p>We wrongly assume that moving forward is the only way to progress, the only way we can win.
 Sometimes, staying put, going sideways, or moving backward is actually the best way to eliminate what blocks or impedes your path.</p>

       <p>Adversity can harden you.
-Or it can lossen you up and make you better, if you let it.</p>
+Or it can loosen you up and make you better, if you let it.</p>

       <p>External factors influence the path, but not the direction: forward.</p>

       <p>It's at the seemingly bad moments, when people least expect it, that we can act swiftly and unexpectedly to pull off a big victory.</p>

-      <p>Ordinary people shy away from negative situation, jsut as they do with failure.
+      <p>Ordinary people shy away from negative situation, just as they do with failure.
 They do their best to avoid trouble.
 What great people do is the opposite.
-They are their best in these situation.
+They are their best in these situations.
 They turn personal tragedy or misfortune, really anything, everything to their advantage.</p>

       <p>Do we accept this as an exclusively negative event, or can we get past whatever negativity or adversity it represents and mount an offensive?
 Or more precisely, can we see that this "problem" presents an opportunity for a solution that we have long been waiting for?</p>